 At the Elborno Center we are proud to offer our patients in Willowbrook, IL and the surrounding areas Platelet Rich Plasma Therapy, or often called PRP Therapy.
-PRP therapy has many benefits, specifically when it comes to pain management.
+PRP therapy has many benefits, specifically when it comes to pain management and soft tissue healing.
 Contact The Elborno Center Today to learn how Platelet Rich Plasma (PRP) Therapy can help you.

 What is Platelet Rich Plasma (PRP) Therapy?